oh-lang/oh/wishlist.md

 like `my_mutable_fn(); int {original_definition()}`, followed by
 `my_mutable_fn(); int = some_other_fn`.
 See [mutable functions](#mutable-functions).

-### the name of a called function in an argument object
+### the name of a called function in a reference object

 Calling a function with one argument being defined by a nested function will use the nested function's name as the variable name.
 E.g., if a function is called